qzhang503/proteoQ/README.md

 By default, the log2FC of peptide data will be aligned by median centering across samples.
 If `method_align = MGKernel` is chosen, log2FC will be aligned under the assumption of multiple Gaussian kernels.
 The parameter `n_comp` defines the number of Gaussian kernels.
 The parameters `range_log2r` and `range_int` define the range of log2FC and the range of reporter-ion intensity, respectively, for use in the scaling normalization of standard deviation across samples.

-Let's inspect the log2FC profiles with and without scaling normalization:^[`normPep()` will report log2FC results both before and after the scaling of standard deviations.]
+Let's inspect the log2FC profiles with and without scaling normalization:

 ```{r Peptide log2FC, eval = FALSE}
 # without the scaling of log2FC